Egon370/kep-hack/README.md

 * ZumiIsawhat? - Restorations of prototype OST.
 * FrenchOrange - Reconstructions of various overworld prototype sprites.
 * Helix Chamber (RacieBeep & Orchid) - Prototype Pokémon sprites.
 Precise credits are available [here](https://cdn.discordapp.com/attachments/1014321591657709569/1015347305483878521/unknown.png) and below.
 * Vortiene/Vortyne - Reused a bit of code from their pureRGB hack, including their Trainer AI, move animations and Pokedex stats page.
-Assisted in bug fixes & new move effects.
+Assisted in bug fixes.
 Used their sprite sheet generator.
 * Pigu-A, RevoSucks, walle303 - Contributors to Pokemon Anniversary Red's repository, where we reused the Green/FemC sprites and the Battle Tent.
 * Rangi - Reused a bit of code from their Red* / Blue* hack to make HMs usable in the overworld, and generally being an amazing individual.
 * BGVC - Composed the original 4-channel version of the unused Koukan (trading) music.